MichaIng/DietPi-Docs/docs/software/bittorrent.md

 ---
-title: BitTorrent and Download Tools Software Packages
+title: BitTorrent and Download Tools Software Options
 description: Description of DietPi software options related to BitTorrent and other download tools
 ---